DiffPro-ML/deep-learning/README.md

 This repository contains teaching / learning material for Deep Learning created in the context of the DiffPro-ML project.
 More specifically, it contains jupyter notebooks illustrating classification, object detection and segmentation workflows on three different free medical image datasets.

+DiffPro-ML is funded by the Federal Ministry of Education and Research under grant agreement No 01|S17075.

 ## Preparing the datasets

 ### MURA